 Which Cherry MX mechanical keyboard switch is the quietest?

 Which Cherry MX mechanical keyboard switch is the loudest?

 Cherry MX Blue is the loudest and considered the most clicky.

 Yes, mechanical keyboards have a superior build quality, when compared against regular keyboards.
 Mechanical keyboards are built to last, allow you to customize the look, the feel and even inject a little personality through backlighting.
 One other point to note is that if they do break the parts are replaceable.

-Final Thoughts On The Best Mechanical Keyboard For School
+Final Thoughts On The Best Mechanical Keyboard For School?

-Mechanical keyboards do offer a superior build quality, no question.
+So in conclusion, mechanical keyboards do offer a superior build quality, no question.
 They are built to last and allow you to customize the look, the feel and even inject a little personality through RGB backlighting – so what’s not to love.

 Having this reliability and options to change and customize makes mechanical keyboards a perfect fit for use at school, college, home, for gaming, coding and general computing.